What Is a Stigmatized Property, And Does My House Qualify As One?

 Is a seller required to disclose stigmas about a home?

-If your home is stigmatized for a reason that could pose a potential threat to your buyers, such as a former drug lab or an environmentally stigmatized property, you are obligated to disclose this information.
+If your home is stigmatized for a reason that could pose a potential threat to your buyers, say, when it was exposed to harmful chemicals, such as asbestos, radon, or lead, you are obligated to disclose this information.
 This is especially true if you have ever been compensated by a company because of your home’s environmental stigma.

 Should the new buyers discover that the environmental issue was not resolved as promised, they’ll need your data to file their own claims against the company responsible.
 And should they discover that you failed to disclose this environmental issue when you sold the home, you could be held legally and financially responsible by your buyers.